VectorInstitute/fair-sense-ai/recipes/thoughts-n-todo.md

 ```
 #### **TD3:** Fix the `batch processing progress bar, it is missing`

+the batch processing bar for image and text not showing a tqdm

 #### **TD4:** Fix the `tabs`
 we need to group similar ones.